MyEtherWallet/knowledge-base-v3/content/FAQ/ethereum-balance-not-loading-or-showing.md

 /*
-Title: Balances are not loading or showing on MyEtherWallet
+Title: Balances not loading or showing on MyEtherWallet
 Sort: 2
 */